 Eagles- Hotel California- Don Henley, Joe Walsh,the late Glenn Frey

-We all know the perilous times we’re in nearly fifty years after the Eagles revealed the location of the Hotel California.
-Not on any map or travel brochure, it featured absolutely the best music: “New Kid in Town”,”Life in the Fast Lane”, the achingly honest loving and losing “Wasted Time”, the searing “Victim of Love”, the epic “The Last Resort”.
-And Don Felder’s “electric Mexican reggae”, as Glenn Frey called it, on “Hotel California”title song.
+We all know the perilous times we’re in nearly fifty years since The Eagles revealed the zeitgeist zip code of the Hotel California.
+Not on any Google map or travel brochure, it featured absolutely the best music: “New Kid in Town”,”Life in the Fast Lane”, the achingly honest loving and losing “Wasted Time”, the searing “Victim of Love”, the epic “The Last Resort”.
+And Don Felder’s “electric Mexican reggae”, as Glenn Frey called it, on the “Hotel California” title song.
 Don Henley takes your reservation, Joe Walsh shows you to your room, and Eagles co-founder the late Glenn Frey is the night clerk, all on duty for the Eagles’ Hotel California story here In the Studio .

 So for the Eagles next effort, did the band have anything prove?
 No way.
 Had their four platinum and multi-platinum albums in a row set the expectations bar exceedingly high?
 You bet, yet Don Henley, Glenn Frey, Randy Meisner, Don Felder, and newest guitar player Joe Walsh ( replacing Bernie Leadon) and the impressive combination of cinematic vision, songcraft, and high tech production seemed to be coming from a place in the near future to which the rest of rock would have to catch up.